abhilashsanne/Nunit_CShaprp_CheatSheet/README.md

 It has collection of most important attributes and assertions in Nunit along with comments on usage and best practices.

+Bonus: A custom attribute to organize your tests cases in groups and run them in sequence or desired order without using any config files.

 Hope it saves you the trouble of having to browse through various links in Google or go through the whole Nunit documentation.

 Prerequisites: